russkyc/paymongo-sharp/README.md

 <p style="text-align: justify">

 [Paymongo](https://www.paymongo.com) is a powerful payment platform that provides a full suite of financial tools for businesses and more.
-With the Paymongo.Sharp, you can integrate payment processing into your .NET applications, allowing you to securely accept payments, manage transactions, and more.
+With Paymongo.Sharp, you can integrate payment processing into your .NET applications, allowing you to securely accept payments, manage transactions, and more.

-This client wrapper is designed to make it easy for .NET developers to interact with the Paymongo API.
-It provides a simple, intuitive interface that abstracts the API, allowing you to access a typed client and focus on building your Paymongo-integrated application faster.
 </p>

+> [!IMPORTANT]
+> This client is not an official library by Paymongo.
+It is an independent open-source community project made to help .NET developers integrate Paymongo into their applications.

 ## :arrow_down: Installation